NMRbox/slacklogger/README.rst

 https://api.slack.com/docs/rate-limits.
 By default, this handler only sends accumulated messages every 60 seconds.
 That can be adjusted by the optional *update* argument to **SlackHandler**.

+*send_remaining()* should be called prior to program exit to send any remaining messages.

 Example
 ~~~~~~~